Reservoirs of Wales: Natural Resources Wales

 The management of reservoir water quality and water resources are the responsibility of Natural Resources Wales in so far as they relate to the relevant abstraction licences and the agreed drawn down arrangements.
 Issues relating to the water industry in general are devolved to the Senedd.
 This is however subject to the reservations in Schedule 7A to the Government of Wales Act 2006 (GoWA 2006).

 Natural Resources Wales is responsible for managing water resources in Wales and is the regulatory body for this purpose.
-On 01 April 2013, Natural Resources Wales took over the responsibilities of the Countryside Council for Wales, Environment Agency Wales and the Forestry Commission Wales.
+On 1 April 2013, Natural Resources Wales took over the responsibilities of the Countryside Council for Wales, Environment Agency Wales and the Forestry Commission Wales.
 The Welsh government has decided not to pursue deregulation of the water industry, except for large industrial users that consume over 50 million litres of water annually.

-Regulation

-Rivers
+River regulation

 River regulation reservoirs may play a role in winter flood mitigation.
 Operational rules may prescribe a maximum water height at the end of Autumn to ensure that the reservoir can absorb any extreme winter rainfall events in the uplands thus mitigating high flows downstream, the Clywedog Reservoir performs this function on the River Severn.

 River regulation reservoirs are marginally cheaper to construct since there is no requirement for a take-off tower or associated large volume pipe-work or aqueducts piercing the dam wall.
 However a number of such reservoirs have installed hydro-electric generating sets to extract power from the released water.
 Examples of river regulation reservoirs include Llyn Brianne on the River Towy and Llyn Celyn and Llyn Brenig on the River Dee.

 Proposals in the past have also included complex inter-river transfer schemes with, in one case, the enlargement of Craig Goch reservoir, the release of water into the River Severn via the Afon Elan and then a pumped transfer into the headwaters of the River Thames.